ych09041/ee206akitchen/README.md

 **cut_server.py**: Action server for performing the cutting motion.
 **scrub_server.py**: Action server for performing the scrubbing motion.
 **untuck_server.py**: Action server for resetting the arms.
+**naval_frame.py**: TF Broadcaster that aligns the calibration bar with the Baxter base frame.
+**motion_calibrator.py**: Issues action requests to move both arms to the calibration position.

 ## AR tag bundles: